 You can buy these works of art to bring life to your home and office.

-Both The Great Spectacle and Summer Exhibition 2018 will run from 12 June through 19 August.
+Both The Great Spectacle and Summer Exhibition 2018 will run through 19 August.

 Den Haag – By the Sea: If you live in this part of Europe, you know Den Haag as a great beach destination, with Scheveningen right on the edge of the city.
 Well, back in the day, this is where a lot of Dutch artists came to be inspired.
 (We’re thinking that this exhibit starting in July is not merely a happy coincidence.)